 bike - mountain or touring

-A specialised touring bike, like the fabulous Vivente World Randonneur, is probably the best option if most of your riding is intended on highways or reasonable quality roads in Australia.
-These are designed for strength and long term comfort rather than the out and out speed of a highly tuned lightweight road racing bike.
+A specialised touring bike, like the fabulous Vivente, is probably the best option if most of your riding is intended on highways or reasonable quality roads in Australia.
+These are designed for strength and long-term comfort rather than the out and out speed of a highly tuned lightweight road racing bike.
 The geometry of the touring frame with a long wheelbase and more upright posture gives more comfortable riding, day after day.
+Pricey, but.

 But didn’t you want to get off those highways and take to the dirt?

-For the more adventurous types a carefully chosen mountain bike may be more appropriate.
-These cope with the rigours of unsealed roads better in that the bikes are more robust and most important, you can fit the 2.00”+ tyres needed to hack your way through long sections of soft roads, or over the rare outback roads that have rock.
-The front suspension forks can be useful for very rough roads to reduce vibration for your hands and the shock of any big bumps.
+For the more adventurous types, a carefully chosen mountain bike may be more appropriate.
+These cope with the rigours of unsealed roads better in that the bikes are more robust and, most importantly, you can fit the 2.00”+ tyres needed to hack your way through long sections of soft roads, or over the rare outback roads that have rock.
+The front suspension forks can be useful on very rough roads, reducing vibration in your hands and the shock of big bumps.

-Both steel and aluminium frames these days can generally stand up to a good thrashing over rough tough roads.
-Allegedly the steel frame has a more forgiving ride and an added benefit in that it can be welded up if something goes wrong in some remote location.
+These days, both steel and aluminium frames can generally withstand a good thrashing over rough, tough roads.
+Allegedly, a steel frame offers a more forgiving ride and the added benefit of being weldable if something goes wrong in a remote location.

-The weak point is wheels.
-If you have a serious problem with a wheel, such as spokes pulling out of the hub, well, you have serious problem.
+The weak point is the wheels.
+If you have a serious problem with a wheel, such as spokes pulling out of the hub, well, you have a serious problem.

-Mountain bikes have 26” wheels and are much more commonly available in the more remote areas of Australia as are parts.
+Mountain bikes have 26” wheels and are much more commonly available in the more remote areas of Australia, as are parts.
 Spokes are shorter and, one theory is, stronger.
-New 26” rear wheels for 9 speed cassettes and 36 spokes are around in many specialised bike shops and usually come with stainless steel spokes as standard.
+New 26” rear wheels for 9-speed cassettes and 36 spokes are available in many specialised bike shops and usually come with stainless steel spokes as standard.

-Touring bikes usually have 700c sized wheels.
-Outside the capital cities most replacement parts for 700c sized wheels are for lightweight racing bikes not the bullet proof touring variety.
-Finding a suitable heavy duty replacement with 36 stainless steel spokes ain’t so easy and will generally have to be ordered when you are out of the capital cities.
+Touring bikes usually have 700c or 29” sized wheels.
+Outside the capital cities, most replacement parts for 700c-sized wheels are for lightweight racing bikes, not the bulletproof touring variety.
+Finding a suitable heavy-duty replacement with 36 stainless-steel spokes ain’t so easy, and it will generally have to be ordered when you are out of the capital cities.
 That might take a week, if the bike shop remembers to order it.

 But mountain bikes come with some cost.
 Suspension forks are heavy and more likely to break.
 Options for front racks are limited.

-An old style rigid forked mountain bike, with fat tyres and stainless spokes, is probably the most reliable all round option.
+An old-style rigid, forked mountain bike with fat tyres and stainless-steel spokes is probably the most reliable all-round option.

 But then, not much in life is perfect.